Powerful earthquake rocks remote region of Tibet and parts of Nepal, killing at least 95

 “The tremors were very strong, definitely everyone is panicked,” Rupesh Vishwakarmi, a local district official, told CNN.
 At a yak farm close to the Nepal base camp for Mount Everest, “everything is shaking” and the employees were “very scared,” he said.

 In Tibet, rescue teams including the Chinese air force have joined in search efforts, state broadcaster CCTV reported.
+Later, it said the first batch of more than 200 Chinese military soldiers had been deployed to Tingri county, with 1,500 more on standby.
 Three villages had lost their phone signals by noon, according to the broadcaster.

 To search for survivors, immigration police officers were seen digging through rubbles with bare hands, according to social media videos posted by China’s National Immigration Administration.
 The footage showed a village full of collapsed houses and crumpled walls, with some residents sitting on blankets on the roadside, sipping hot water to stay warm.